(Inna Varenytsia/AP)

 Shying from Trump, ex-Maine Gov. Paul LePage seeks job back

-YARMOUTH, Maine (AP) — When then-Maine Gov. Paul LePage endorsed Donald Trump in 2016, he credited himself as a prototype for the insurgent presidential candidate.
+When then-Gov. Paul LePage endorsed Donald Trump for president in 2016, LePage credited himself as a prototype for the insurgent candidate.

 Putin ally recommends Russia use low-yield nuclear weapons in Ukraine